Nie Rongzhen: World War II

 During the Second Sino-Japanese War, he was first assigned as the deputy division commander of the 115th division of the Eighth Route Army, with the commander being Lin Biao, and in the late 1930s he was given a field command close to Yan Xishan's Shanxi stronghold.
+This assignment was one of the 8th Route Army's first moves was to build guerrilla bases.
+A unit of 2,000 troops from the 115th Division under General Nieh Jung-chen moved to Wutai Mountain to establish what was to be called the Chin-Ch'a-Chi Border Region.

 Civil War

-In the Chinese Civil War he commanded the Northern China Military Region, and with his deputy Xu Xiangqian, his force defeated Fu Zuoyi's forces in Tianjin near Beijing.
+In the Chinese Civil War he commanded the Northern China Military Region, and with his deputy Xu Xiangqian, his force defeated Fu Zuoyi's forces in Tianjin near Beijing in the Pingjin campaign alongside Lin Biao and Luo Ronghuan.
 During the Korean War, Nie took part in high level command decision making, military operations planning, and shared responsibility for war mobilization.
-Nie was made a Marshal of the PLA in 1955 and later ran the Chinese nuclear weapons program.
+Nie was promoted to marshal in 1955 and later ran the Chinese nuclear weapons program.

-He established the Beijing Bayi School in 1947.
+He established the Bayi School in 1947.

 Chinese nuclear programme

-By spring 1969, "The whole Chinese nuclear weapons program [was] under the authority of Nieh Jungh-chen [Rongzhen], the head of the Seventh Ministry for Machine Building."
+By spring 1969, "The whole Chinese nuclear weapons program [was] under the authority of Nieh Jung-chen [Rongzhen], the head of the Seventh Ministry for Machine Building."

-Purge and rehabilitation
+Cultural Revolution

-He was purged during the Cultural Revolution, but was later rehabilitated and became vice chairman of the Central Military Committee, which controlled the nation's armed forces, and also became the vice chairman of the National People's Congress.
+He played a complex role during the Cultural Revolution.
+He was variously accused of factionalism by opponents and engaged in political maneuvering to preserve his role as director of China's military technological commission.
+He later served as vice chairman of the Central Military Committee, which controlled the nation's armed forces, and also became the vice chairman of the National People's Congress.
 He retired in 1987 and died in Beijing.

 Personal life

-Nie had a daughter with Zhang Ruihua (张瑞华) in 1930, who was named Nie Li.
-She was imprisoned with her mother by the Kuomintang in 1934 and did not see her father again until 1945.
-Nie Li is a lieutenant general of the People's Liberation Army and the first woman to hold that rank.
+Nie had a daughter with Zhang Ruihua (张瑞华) in 1930, named Nie Li.
+Li and Zhang Ruihua were imprisoned by the Kuomintang in 1934 and reunited with Nie in 1945.
+Nie Li was the first woman to be a lieutenant general in the PLA.